You are here

 BPF Gender and Access

-[NEW] IGF BPF ROADMAP FOR ADDRESSING ONLINE ABUSE AND GENDER-BASED VIOLENCE
+[OUTPUT] IGF BPF ROADMAP FOR ADDRESSING ONLINE ABUSE AND GENDER-BASED VIOLENCE

 The BPF has extracted its key recommendations from its 2015 report on online abuse and gender-based violence and has created a useful infographic to illustrate how diverse stakeholders can help to address this barrier to women's access and use of the Internet.
 Download it here and share it in your communities.